dgerod/behavior_tree_learning/README.md

 # Learning Behavior Trees with Genetic Programming

 This repository contains an implementation of a Genetic Programming (GP) algorithm that evolves Behavior Trees (BTs) to solve different mobile manipulation tasks.
-The BTs are executed in a high level state machine to make the problem computationally tractable, but they can be exported and run in a physical simulator.

 This repository is based on:
 * https://github.com/jstyrud/planning-and-learning